How children and teenagers might feel about a new baby

 Primary school-age children

-Your primary school-age child might like get involved by:
+Your primary school-age child might like to get involved by:

-- passing you the things you need to give baby a bath or nappy change
+- passing you the things you need to give the baby a bath or nappy change

-- singing a song to baby or playing peekaboo
+- singing a song to the baby or playing peekaboo

 - sharing bath time

 If your child decides he wants to get involved, praise will help him feel good about having a go and encourage him to do it again.
-If your child isn’t interested in helping, try waiting for a day or two and then asking again.
+If your child isn’t interested in helping, try waiting for a few days and then asking again.

 Your teenage child might like to be involved in more active care of the baby – for example, watching or playing with baby while you cook dinner.

-Also, your teenager might not want to babysit or change nappies.
+Also, your teenage child might not want to babysit or change nappies.
 She’s more likely to want to be involved if she feels that it isn’t a chore, so try not to push her into doing things.

 Emphasising your teenage child’s age and maturity can encourage him to feel more responsible and motivated to help.